 I expect you to respond to each discussion activity/questions (see course schedule) with an original thought of your own (i.e., Original Discussion Post).
 You should also make an additional post by responding to the posts made by your classmates, either by elaborating on their original idea or by asking clarifying questions (i.e., Secondary Discussion Post).
 Both posts must be made by Sunday at midnight (Madrid time).
-Discussions will be closed on Sunday at midnight (Madrid time).

 I have not set a specific number of responses you should post for each discussion.
 Original and Secondary discussion posts will be evaluated based on their quality not quantity (see the Rubric posted below).
 Total points for each discussion board can range between 0 - 2.
-The Discussion Board component of your grade will be comprised of 5 separate discussions, evaluated at 1% each (i.e., a score of 0 = 0/1%, 1 = .5/1%, 2 = 1/1%).
+The Discussion Board component of your grade will be comprised of 5 separate discussions, evaluated at 1% each (i.e., a score of 0 = 0/1%.
+1 = .5/1%, 2 = 1/1%).

-Points Awarded: 0/1/2
+Points Awarded 0 / 1 / 2